Mortgage

 Content was accurate at the time of publication.

-The Home Mortgage Disclosure Act (HMDA) is a federal law that requires lenders to share their mortgage data so it’s possible to better determine and dismantle credit discrimination practices.
-Mortgage lenders must gather, maintain and share specific data about the applications they receive and the loans they issue that are for purchasing, refinancing and home improvement.
+The Home Mortgage Disclosure Act (HMDA) is a federal law that requires lenders to share information about home loans.
+Mortgage lenders must gather, maintain and share specific data about the applications they receive and the loans they issue for purchasing, refinancing and home improvement.

 What’s included in HMDA reporting?

 Every home loan application is recorded in a loan application register (LAR).
-The data is anonymized and released annually.
-It includes the following information:
+The data is released annually and anonymized so homeowners’ names aren’t visible.
+It includes basic information about the loan, the property and the borrower, such as:

 • Collateral: Property type and location

-• Applicants: Ethnicity, race, gender and gross annual income
+• Applicants: Ethnicity, race, sex and gross annual income

 • Loan status: Approved, withdrawn or denied